Grandparent: Great-grandparents and beyond

-The late Queen Elizabeth II was the grandmother of 8 and the great-grandmother of 12.
+Queen Elizabeth II was the grandmother of 8 and the great-grandmother of 14.

 Timurid conqueror Babur seeks the advice of his grandmother.

 The parents of a grandparent, or the grandparents of a parent, are called the same names as grandparents (grandfather/-mother, grandpa/-ma, granddad/-mom, etc.) with the prefix great- added, with an additional great- added for each additional generation.
 One's great-grandparent's parents would be "great-great-grandparents".

 To avoid a proliferation of "greats" when discussing genealogical trees, one may also use ordinals instead of multiple "greats"; thus a "great-great-grandfather" would be the "second great-grandfather", and a "great-great-great-grandfather" would be a third great-grandfather, and so on.
 One may also use cardinal numbers for numbering greats, for example, great-great-great-grandmother becomes 3×-great-grandmother.

 Individuals who share the same great-grandparents but are not siblings or first cousins are "second cousins" to each other, as second cousins have grandparents who are siblings.
 Similarly, "third cousins" would have great-grandparents who are siblings, and "fourth cousins" would have great-great-grandparents who are siblings.